 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
-As of December 31, 2012, approximately 73% of our portfolio investments (based on cost) contained floating interest rates.
-Assuming no changes to our investment portfolio, a 1% upward or downward change in interest rates for the next twelve months would decrease or increase our interest income from debt investments by approximately \$118,000, respectively.
+As of December 31, 2013, approximately 90.5% of our portfolio investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
+As of December 31, 2013, all floating rate investments have floor interest rates in excess of the LIBOR or prime rate in effect on that date.
+Assuming no changes to our investment portfolio and taking into account the interest rate floors, a 1% increase in interest rates over the next twelve months would increase our interest income from debt investments by approximately \$28,000.
+Given that nearly all floating rate debt instruments have interest rate floors at or above 100 basis points, a decline in interest rates by 1% would not result in a change in interest income over the next twelve months.